Positive-Future/positive-future.github.io/content/en/pages/sab.md

   '6':
     firstname: Jean
     lastname: Haëntjens
-    bio: Economist and urban planner, he is a consultant in urban strategies and prospective (Urbatopie).
+    bio: Economist and urban planner, he is a consultant in urban strategies and foresight (Urbatopie).
 He works with local authorities, public institutions and companies.
-      He previously held operational responsibilities in the fields of urban planning, planning and territorial development.
-Since The Power of Cities (2008), I have published numerous books and articles on the themes of urban strategies, eco-urbanism and the smart city.
+      He previously held operational responsibilities in the fields of urban planning and territorial development.
+Since The Power of Cities (2008), he has published books and articles on the themes of urban strategies, eco-urbanism and the smart city.
   '7':
     firstname: Bettina
     lastname: Laville